On the embedding complexity of Liouville manifolds: Setting the stage

 Nevertheless, by standard techniques we can fortunately achieve regularity for {\em simple} curves.
 Namely, by \cite[Thm.
 6.19]{wendl2016lectures}, any nonconstant asymptotically cylindrical $J$-holomorphic curve can be factored into a degree $\kappa$ holomorphic map between punctured Riemann surfaces, followed by a $J$-holomorphic curve which is an embedding apart from finitely many critical points and self-intersection points.
 We call $\kappa$ the {\em covering multiplicity} of $u$, and $u$ is simple if and only if we have $\kappa = 1$.
 We denote the subspace of simple curves by $\calM^{J,\simp}_{X,A}(\Gamma^+;\Gamma^-) \subset \calM^J_{X,A}(\Gamma^+;\Gamma^-)$.

 Any simple curve $u$ is {\em somewhere injective}, i.e. there is a point $z$ in its domain such that $du|_z \neq 0$ and $u^{-1}(u(z)) = z$ (see e.g. \cite[\S2.5]{JHOL}).
 A standard argument shows that, for any neighborhood $U$ of $u(z)$ and a generic perturbation $\wt{J}$ of $J$ supported in $U$, any $\wt{J}$-holomorphic curve in $X$ with a somewhere injective point mapping to $U$ is regular.
-By leveraging this idea with some care, one can show that every simple curve is regular for generic $J$ (see \cite[\S 7.1]{wendl2016lectures}), and hence $\calM^{J,\simp}_{X}(\Gamma^+;\Gamma^-)$ is a smooth oriented\footnote{For a discussion of how to assign orientations SFT moduli spaces see e.g. \cite[\S 11]{wendl2016lectures}.} manifold of dimension $\ind(u)$.
+By leveraging this idea with some care, one can show that every simple curve is regular for generic $J$ (see \cite[\S 7.1]{wendl2016lectures}), and hence $\calM^{J,\simp}_{X}(\Gamma^+;\Gamma^-)$ is a smooth oriented\footnote{For a discussion of how to assign orientations SFT moduli spaces see e.g. \cite[\S 11]{wendl2016lectures}.
+Strictly speaking this only applies when all asymptotic Reeb orbits are good (see e.g. \cite[Def.
+11.6]{wendl2016lectures}), which will be the case for all examples considered in this paper.} manifold of dimension $\ind(u)$.

 Similarly, simple curves in a symplectization are regular for generic $J$.
 In the case of a symplectization, some care is needed due to the $\R$-symmetry (c.f. the discussion in \cite[\S 8]{wendl2016lectures}).
 Assuming there are no trivial cylinders in the moduli space $\calM^{J,\simp}_Y(\Gamma^+;\Gamma^-)$, the quotient $\calM^{J,\simp}_Y(\Gamma^+;\Gamma^-)/\R$ is a smooth oriented manifold of dimension $\ind(u) -1$.
 In particular, since this is necessarily nonnegative, nontrivial simple curves in a symplectization must appear with index at least $1$ for generic admissible $J$.